MarkBind/markbind/docs/devGuide/bootcamp/exploreMarkBind.md

 - [ ] Modify site structure and configuration
 - [ ] Deploy your MarkBind site

-## Setup the master branch MarkBind
+## Setup the master branch of MarkBind

 As mentioned in our [user guide]({{baseUrl}}/userGuide/gettingStarted.html), we can either install MarkBind via npm or create a new MarkBind site with npx.